liuStacy/CST8319Project3/README.md

 - **User Authentication:** Secure login and registration.
 - **Home Screen:** A central hub with navigation to various functionalities.
 - **List Management:** Create, update, and delete grocery lists.
-- **Shopping Mode:**  Enter item prices and calculate spending.
 - **Item Management:** Add and manage items within each grocery list.
+- **Shopping Mode:**  Display unpurchased items, compare various store prices, track total spendings and reset option for budget and total spent amount.
-- **Settings:** Customize themes, toggle notifications, and manage spending tracking.
+- **Settings:** Customize themes, toggle notifications, and manage spending insights.

 This project transitions from the conceptual design phase to active implementation, following agile methodologies and coding standards to deliver a functional software product.